-The detailed planning result is shown in Figure~\ref{fig:topology-reconfig-process-2}.
-We first move the node $v_0$ to a location outside the cubic truss (Figure~\ref{fig:topo-multi-init-move} --- Figure~\ref{fig:topo-multi-init-move-done}), and then split it into two.
-If the node is split inside the cubic truss, there is no way to merge them inside the green enclosed subspace (Figure~\ref{fig:topo-multi-before-first-merge}) because one node has to traverse a region formed by node $v_3$, $v_4$, $v_7$, and $v_8$ resulting in singular configurations.
-After this \texttt{Split} action, do geometry reconfiguration planning to control them to the green enclosed subspace and merge them back.
-Then move the node to a different location inside the green enclosed subspace (Figure~\ref{fig:topo-multi-2nd-move}) and then split the node in a different way (Figure~\ref{fig:topo-multi-2nd-split}) in order to navigate these two nodes to $\mathcal{C}_{\mathrm{free}}^v(q_g^{v_0})$ (Figure~\ref{fig:topo-multi-split-move} --- Figure~\ref{fig:topo-multi-before-2nd-merge}) and merge them in Figure~\ref{fig:topo-multi-2nd-merge}.
-Eventually move the node to $q_g^{v_0}$ (Figure~\ref{fig:topo-multi-final}).
-The minimum length ($L_{\min}$) and the maximum length ($L_{\max}$) of all moving edge modules, the minimum angle between every pair of edge modules ($\theta_{\min}$), and the motion manipulability ($\mu$) are shown in Figure~\ref{fig:topology-test2-data}.
-The average planning time is \SI{316.599}{s} with a standard deviation being \SI{18.258}{s} in 100 trails, and the success rate is 68\%.
-In these tests, the maximum consuming time is \SI{360.187}{s} and the minimum is \SI{258.647}{s}.
+The detailed planning result is shown in Fig.~\ref{fig:topology-reconfig-process-2}.
+We first move the node $v_0$ to a location outside the cubic truss (Fig.~\ref{fig:topo-multi-init-move} --- Fig.~\ref{fig:topo-multi-init-move-done}), and then split it into two.
+If the node is split inside the cubic truss, there is no way to merge them inside the green enclosed subspace (Fig.~\ref{fig:topo-multi-first-merge}) because one node has to traverse a region formed by node $v_3$, $v_4$, $v_7$, and $v_8$ resulting in singular configurations.
+After this \texttt{Split} action, do geometry reconfiguration planning to control them to the green enclosed subspace (Fig.~\ref{fig:topo-multi-first-split} --- Fig.~\ref{fig:topo-multi-before-first-merge}) and merge them back.
+Then move the node to a different location inside the green enclosed subspace (Fig.~\ref{fig:topo-multi-2nd-move}) and then split the node in a different way (Fig.~\ref{fig:topo-multi-2nd-split}) in order to navigate these two nodes to $\mathcal{C}_{\mathrm{free}}^v(q_g^{v_0})$ (Fig.~\ref{fig:topo-multi-split-move} --- Fig.~\ref{fig:topo-multi-before-2nd-merge}) and merge them back.
+Eventually move the node to $q_g^{v_0}$ (Fig.~\ref{fig:topo-multi-final}).
+The minimum length ($L_{\min}$) and the maximum length ($L_{\max}$) of all moving edge modules, the minimum angle between every pair of edge modules ($\theta_{\min}$), and the motion manipulability ($\mu$) are shown in Fig.~\ref{fig:topology-test2-data}.
+Using the strict transition model, the average planning time is \SI{319.83}{s} with a standard deviation being \SI{21.31}{s} in 1000 trials, and the success rate is 74\%.
+In these trials, the maximum planning time is \SI{392.47}{s} and the minimum is \SI{172.05}{s}.